lochanadinidu94/demyst-loan-application/README.md

 simple react app

+## Port Numbers

+* Frontend run on - localhost:2999
+* Gateway Service API run on - localhost:3000
+* Application Service API run on - localhost:3001
+* User Service API run on - localhost:3002
+* Accounting Service API run on - localhost:3003
+* Decision Service API run on - localhost:3004

+this static port numbers will move for cloud config server file in production level

 ### How to run locally

 ```bash
 # to run the web app (make sure to run npm install beforehand)

 cd frontend
 npm start